NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/05 - Shamirs Secret for Unsealing Process/5 05 - Shamirs Secret for Unsealing Process.md

 }
 ```

-- This is optional configuration -  by default Shamir’s algorithm will be used if not configured.
+- This is optional configuration -  by default Shamir's algorithm will be used if not configured.
     - Most people tend to use this by default.
 - Alternatives could include HSM or Cloud Key Management Solutions e.g. AWS KMS.